 Personally speaking, I was accustomed to constantly flipping between the two full dashboards depending on what I was doing and it really made no difference to me which one I was in because I’m comfortable in either.
 That does not mean everyone is nor does it make me happy that my onsite work flow is about to change yet again.
 From a visual viewpoint, having separate dashboards made it easy for me to identify where I was.
 Now, however, I might need a map.

 As with every change on the platform, users have begun posting to the community forums that features in the WP Admin dashboard, like the Link Manager* or being able to find posts by author in the User dashboard, are no longer available to them.
 However, these features can be accessed via direct link if you know it, but apparently not all of them. (*Noting that the Links menu returned to the sidebar as of 24 March 2021, regardless which dashboard you use-but only if you used it previously.)

 The original feedback thread in the community forums on this change has closed since first publishing this post in March 2021, but if you want to leave feedback for WordPress.com you can still do so by posting to the “contact support” link in your site’s My Home dashboard.
 When doing so, also note what Support Staff mention:

 We’ll be gathering feedback on any friction you’re running into, so if something feels off, please add details to this thread: let us know what you clicked on, what you expected, and what happened instead.
 If you can share a bit about your typical use, too, that would be helpful.

-Note 1: Staff have been advising users recently that the Classic Editor is no longer available, in spite of the above.
 If you need some help transitioning to the Classic Block or the full Block Editor, check out my earlier posts: